Artin's primitive root conjecture -a survey -: Hooley's work

 \subsection{Unconditional results}

 If one asks for unconditional results, the state of affairs is quite appalling.
-There is no known number $g$ for which ${\mathcal{P}}(g)$ is known to be infinite~!
-In 1986, however, Heath-Brown \cite{HB} proved (improving on earlier fundamental work by Gupta and Ram Murty \cite{GM}) a result which implies that there are at most two primes $q_1$ and $q_2$ for which ${\mathcal{P}}(q_1)$ and ${\mathcal{P}}(q_2)$ are finite and at most three squarefree numbers $s_1,s_2$ and $s_3$ for which ${\mathcal{P}}(s_1)$, ${\mathcal{P}}(s_2)$ and ${\mathcal{P}}(s_3)$ are finite.\\ Remember the observation that if $q=4p+1$ and $p\equiv 2(\mod 5)$, then $q\in {\mathcal{P}}(10)$.
+There is no known number $g$ for which ${\mathcal{P}}(g)$ is known to be infinite!
+In 1986, however, Heath-Brown \cite{HB} proved (improving on earlier fundamental work by Gupta, Ram Murty and Srinivasan \cite{GM, MSri}) a result which implies that there are at most two primes $q_1$ and $q_2$ for which ${\mathcal{P}}(q_1)$ and ${\mathcal{P}}(q_2)$ are finite and at most three squarefree numbers $s_1,s_2$ and $s_3$ for which ${\mathcal{P}}(s_1)$, ${\mathcal{P}}(s_2)$ and ${\mathcal{P}}(s_3)$ are finite.\\ Remember the observation that if $q=4p+1$ and $p\equiv 2(\mmod 5)$, then $q\in {\mathcal{P}}(10)$.
 Sieve theory cannot prove presently that there are infinitely many such primes.
-However, the so called lower bound sieve method combined with the Chen-Iwaniec switching method gave rise to $\gg{x\over\log^2{x}}$ primes $p\leqq x$ such that either $p-1=2^{e}q$ for some prime $q$ or $p-1=2^{e}q_1q_2$ with $p^\alpha<q_1<p^\delta$ for some $\alpha>{1\over 4}$ and $\delta<{1\over 2}$.
-This together with a rather elementary argument, is then enough to establish Heath-Brown's result.\\ Reznikov and Moree \cite{RM} established a variant of Heath-Brown's result and used it to make considerable progress regarding a conjecture of Lubotzky and Shalev to the extent that for all $d$ sufficiently large the number of subgroups of index $d$ in the fundamental group $\pi_1(M)$ of a hyperbolic three manifold $M$ is at least $e^{dc(M)}$, for some positive constant $c(M)$ depending at most on $M$.
+However, the so called lower bound sieve method combined with the Chen-Iwaniec switching method gave rise to $\gg x\log^{-2}{x}$ primes $p\leqq x$ such that either $p-1=2^{e}q$ for some prime $q$ or $p-1=2^{e}q_1q_2$ with $p^\alpha<q_1<p^\delta$ for some $\alpha>{1\over 4}$ and $\delta<{1\over 2}$.
+This together with a rather elementary argument, is then enough to establish Heath-Brown's result.\\ Reznikov and Moree \cite{RM} established a variant of Heath-Brown's result and used it to make considerable progress regarding a conjecture of Lubotzky and Shalev to the extent that for all $d$ sufficiently large the number of subgroups of index $d$ in the fundamental group $\pi_1(M)$ of a hyperbolic three manifold $M$ is at least $e^{dc(M)}$, for some positive constant $c(M)$ depending at most on $M$.\\ Skolem has raised the question of whether all the integral solutions of $X_1X_2-X_3X_4=1$ can be obtained from a fixed polynomial solution by letting the variables run through $\mathbb Z$ and expressed his belief in favour of a negative answer.
+Zannier \cite{Zannier} has shown that if one not only considers solutions in integers, but those in $S$-integers, where $S$ is a finite set of places, then for a suitable finite $S$ the answer to Skolem's question is positive.
+His proof makes use of a fundamental lemma, the proof of which makes use of a variation of Heath-Brown's arguments.